 The Difficult Bible?

-Since this is such a counter-intuitive idea, it is very helpful to be aware of it as you attempt to read the Bible.
+Since idea runs counter to what you would expect, it helps greatly to be aware of it as you attempt to read the Bible.
 Studying the Bible is hard enough without having the wrong expectation that it should be easy and "very clear" (as you no doubt have heard some claim about what they think the Bible teaches).

 Let's face it, the Bible is anything but easy.
 It is a huge and a very difficult book containing more red herrings, mysteries, enigmas and puzzles than you would think.